 You might have heard it many times: Halong Bay is overcrowded, Halong Bay is polluted, Halong Bay is too touristy… And sadly, this is partially true, at least if you go where everyone else goes.

-Cat Ba Island is the largest of all the islands in Halong Bay – if after your cruise you decide to spend some more time soaking up the beautiful views of the bay, this is where you’ll probably stay.
+Cat Ba Island is the largest of all the islands in Halong Bay.
+If after your cruise you decide to spend some more time soaking up the beautiful views of the bay, this is where you’ll probably stay.

 The island, in fact, features hotels, restaurants, and plenty of tour operators, but it’s also easy to get away from all of this.
 If you like hiking, lush nature and silence, Cat Ba Island is the perfect place for this.

 Lan Ha Bay is an extension of Halong Bay, and the limestone karsts that litter it are just as breathtaking as those of Halong.
 Because Lan Hay Bay is a fair distance away from Halong City, it is not typically as occupied with visitors as Halong Bay is.
-Its isolated nature makes it more appealing to tourists who like to experience natural beauty without running into lots of people.

 What’s the best time to take an Halong Bay cruise?